Your Security Score Is High, But Your Business Is Still at Risk

 Tools don't enforce themselves.
 The financial institutions that actually close their MFA enforcement gaps and BYOD exposure do three things consistently:

 • Set a date and mean it.
-A clear executive communication that says: "After this date, work data lives in a protected app or you don't get access."
+A clear executive communication: "After this date, work data lives in a protected app or you don't get access."
 Friendly, firm, and privacy-conscious.
 No ambiguity.

 • Show the scoreboard.
-Monthly reviews that track BYOD coverage, exception cleanup, and MFA completion rates.
+Monthly reviews tracking BYOD coverage, exception cleanup, and MFA completion rates.
 When leadership watches the numbers, the numbers improve.
 When they don't, nothing changes.

 • Make managers accountable.
 Give department leaders their team's compliance status, pre-written reminders, and office hours for help.
 "Everyone is responsible" isn't a motivational poster.
 It's a routing rule that puts follow-up where it belongs.